-In the Consolidated Appropriations Act of 2012, and continued in the Consolidated and Further Continuing Appropriations Act of 2013, Congress directed HHS to provide information on activities and programs supported with resources from the Prevention and Public Health Fund.
+In the Consolidated Appropriations Act of 2014, Congress directed HHS to provide information on activities and programs supported with resources from the Prevention and Public Health Fund.
 Through this website, HHS will provide information on the planned use of funds, funding opportunities, and the recipients of awards.
 Information will be posted as it becomes available.

 Funding Opportunity Announcements, Requests for Proposals, Other Funding Solicitations, and Awards

 Learn about funding opportunity announcements, requests for proposals, and other funding solicitations for activities funded from the Prevention and Public Health Fund.
 Announcements will be posted as they are issued.

 The following table reflects the planned use of Prevention and Public Health Fund resources in fiscal year 2014.
 The table includes the name of the agency receiving funds, the activity to be supported, and the program or activity funding level.
 In FY 2014, the funding level reflects the required reduction from the mandatory sequester pursuant to the Balanced Budget and Emergency Deficit Control Act, as amended.

 The effective date of the transfer of funds from the Prevention and Public Health Fund to the Agencies listed below is February 25, 2014.